 - One radiologist reported Fair, two radiologists reported Mild—the final grade would be Mild

 - Excellent: This classification is assigned for superior conformation in comparison to other animals of the same age and breed.
-There is a deep seated ball (femoral head) which fits tightly into a well-formed socket (acetabulum) with minimal joint space.
+There is a deep-seated ball (femoral head) that fits tightly into a well-formed socket (acetabulum) with minimal joint space.
 There is almost complete coverage of the socket over the ball.

 - Good: slightly less than superior but a well-formed congruent hip joint is visualized.
 The ball fits well into the socket and good coverage is present.

 - Moderate Hip Dysplasia: there is significant subluxation present where the ball is barely seated into a shallow socket causing joint incongruency.
-There are secondary arthritic bone changes usually along the femoral neck and head (termed remodeling), acetabular rim changes (termed osteophytes or bone spurs) and various degrees of trabecular bone pattern changes called sclerosis.
-Once arthritis is reported, there is only continued progression of arthritis over time.
+There are secondary arthritic bone changes usually along the femoral neck and head (termed remodeling), acetabular rim changes (termed osteophytes or bone spurs), and various degrees of trabecular bone pattern change called sclerosis.
+Once arthritis is reported, there is only the continued progression of arthritis over time.

 - Severe Hip Dysplasia: assigned where radiographic evidence of marked dysplasia exists.
 There is significant subluxation present where the ball is partly or completely out of a shallow socket.
-Like moderate HD, there are also large amounts of secondary arthritic bone changes along the femoral neck and head, acetabular rim changes and large amounts of abnormal bone pattern changes.
+Like moderate HD, there are also large amounts of secondary arthritic bone changes along the femoral neck and head, acetabular rim changes, and large amounts of abnormal bone pattern change.